aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 * Expected output (provide screenshot if possible)
 * Output description
 -->
-Since the guidance is satisfying a specific technical requirement for a static, single IP address to access an IT system from within the private network, its validation can be performed using such static IP address from a client application that needs to access a AWS resource(s) using such IP address in that network.
+Since the guidance is satisfying a specific technical requirement for a static, single IP address to access an IT system from within the private network, it can be used by a client application that needs to access a AWS resource(s) using such floating virtual IP address in that network as an endpoint.

 ## Cleanup
 To remove the guidance and the related AWS infrastructure follow the steps below: